 TJJD Admission Trends

 A major shift in the profile of youth committed and admitted to TJJD occurred during this time period, reflecting referral trends.
-In FY 2023 an unprecedented 8% (1 in 12) of admitted youth committed murder and 33% (1 in 3) had a determinate sentence.
+Of youth admitted to TJJD in FY 2025, 7.3% (1 in 13) committed murder and 31.6% (1 in 3) had a determinate sentence.

 (Click to enlarge.)